ColormaticStudios/quality-godot-first-person-2/README.md

 - Remove the script from the reticle and create a new one. (for some reason you have to do this)
 - Edit the reticle to your needs.
 - Follow the "how to change reticles" directions to use it.

+**How to use the editor tools:**
+- Enable editable children on the `CharacterBody` node
+- Use the options in the Properties tab to change things
+- These changes apply in runtime as well